Decontamination of Chemical Warfare

 Military Personnel, Medical Personal and Rescue Agencies.- RETURN TO ARTICLES LIST -

-The aim of decontamination is to rapidly and effectively render harmless, or remove, poisonous substances on both personnel and equipment.
+The aim of decontamination is to rapidly and effectively render harmless, or remove, poisonous substances on both personnel and equipment following a chemical warfare attack or industrial accident.
 The capacity to decontaminate both equipment and personnel is one of the factors that may reduce the effectiveness of an attack with CW agents.
-In this way, it may act as a deterrent.
-The need for decontamination should be minimized by taking preventative measure and early warning of a CW attack is a vital part of defence against the use of these weapons.
+In this way decontamination ability may act as a deterrent.
+The need for decontamination should be minimized by taking preventative measures and early warning of a CW attack is a vital part of defence against the use of these weapons.
 Military and industrial equipment can be covered, for example, or equipment that is designed to be easily decontaminated can be chosen as a preference to other equipment.
 These factors have to be considered because decontamination is time–consuming and requires resources.

 All decontamination is based on one or more of the following principles: